marczaku/104-csharp-oop/4-abstraction/README.md

 - We will refactor our `TakeDamage`-Method to allow our `Hedgehog`'s `Spikes` to deal damage while he's in defense Mode.
 ### Instructions
 - Change the `Unit`'s Method `TakeDamage` to take a second parameter named `attacker` of type `Unit`.
-- Now, change the Code all over the place, where the `TageDamage`-Method is invoked and pass `this` as a second argument.
+- Now, change the Code all over the place, where the `TakeDamage`-Method is invoked and pass `this` as a second argument.
   - Like this: `unit.TakeDamage(30, this);`
 - Now, in the `Hedgehog`'s `TakeDamage` Method, if he is in Defense-Mode, let the Hedgehog deal 5 Damage through its Spikes.
   - Print: `"The Hedgehog's Spikes are up and they hurt!"`